Crime

-An Azle ISD special education teacher has resigned following an arrest on a charge of assault of a disabled or elderly individual.
+An Azle ISD special education teacher has resigned following an arrest after allegedly assaulting a student.

 The Azle ISD school board planned to discuss the dismissal of teacher Sawyer Stinchfield during executive session at a meeting April 20.